sambergo/ChatLeevi/README.md

 # ChatLeevi

-ChatLeevi is a chatbot app created using React Native and powered by OpenAI's GPT-3 and Whisper APIs.
-The app allows users to ask questions and chat with Leevi, a cute Finnish dog character who responds with helpful answers and sometimes a bit of humor.
+ChatLeevi is a React Native chatbot app powered by OpenAI's GPT-3.5.
+Currently only in finnish.

 ## Features

-- Voice recording: users can ask questions by recording their voice and sending the recording to Leevi, who will respond with an audio message.
-- Text input: users can also type their questions for Leevi to answer.
+- User can input their questions through text or voice recording
-- Predefined prompts: users can choose from a list of predefined prompts to help guide their conversation with Leevi.
-- OpenAI integration: the app uses the GPT-3 and Whisper APIs from OpenAI to provide intelligent responses to user questions and to transcribe voice recordings.
+- App provides audio and text-based responses
+- The app uses OpenAI's GPT-3 for generating responses
+- The user can save their OpenAI API key in the settings

 ## Getting started